nhatlapross/Wefit365-Taiko-/README.md

 ### Create and Join Competitions
 Wefit365 allows users to create or join various sports competitions with different challenges.
 These competitions not only offer a fun way to compete with friends but also provide opportunities to prove your abilities and motivation.

-### Earn Token Tokens Through Workouts and Competitions
+### Earn Tokens Through Workouts and Competitions
 One of the most appealing features of Wefit365 is that users can earn tokens when completing competitions or achieving significant workout milestones.
 Tokens are a valuable cryptocurrency, and this is Wefit365’s way of encouraging users to maintain a regular fitness routine.

-### Convert Token Tokens to Bitcoin
+### Convert Tokens to Bitcoin
-In addition to accumulating and earning rewards in the form of Token tokens, Wefit365 supports the conversion of Token tokens to Bitcoin.
+In addition to accumulating and earning rewards in the form of tokens, Wefit365 supports the conversion of tokens to Bitcoin.
 This gives users more options for using their rewards, increasing the flexibility and value of the tokens they’ve earned.

 ## Conclusion
 Wefit365 is more than just a regular fitness tracking app—it’s a community for fitness enthusiasts.
 With standout features like earning points, receiving token rewards, and joining competitions, Wefit365 helps users maintain their workout habits and enjoy valuable rewards.
 Try Wefit365 today to improve your health and unlock your full potential!